Reprint: Misty annual 1980

 But no – they are all rescued by a lock-keeper who says he was alerted by a woman in black who was dressed like them.
 Dressed like them?
 Yes, it was Miss Thistlewick, who now appears before them.
 She had not intended to kill them; she had recreated the boat trip in the hope of a happier ending so her guilty soul could find peace.
 And she did get a happy ending – by saving the girls.
 Okay, not quite what she planned, but now she can rest in peace and stop haunting the school.

-Next day, Judy and her friends turn up in class in their regular uniforms, and give the pretext to their bemused classmates that the Victorian dress had been an experiment to see how people react to the unusual.
+Next day, Judy and her friends turn up in class in their regular uniforms, and say the Victorian dress had been an experiment to see how people react to the unusual.
 They also discover that the headmistress is going to make a bonfire out of all the Victorian equipment in the basement.
 (Hmm, bonfire when the Guy Fawkes issue is four months away?
 Maybe the headmistress sensed something strange about that equipment too.)
 Their last link to the ghost of Miss Thistlewick is now going up in smoke, but they can now look forward to a normal school.

 Ghost stories are always popular in girls’ comics.
 So the moment readers saw “Haunting” in the title, they expected to be in for a treat, and this story is hard to disappoint.
 Even before we meet Miss Thistlewick, we know that the old Victorian school is going to haunt its modern counterpart somehow.
 In fact, we sense that the Victorian school is not only going to haunt the modern one, but that harsh Victorian schooling is going to be contrasted sharply with modern easy-going education.
 So we would be even more appreciative than Judy that Newley Comprehensive is a modern school and not a strict old-fashioned school of a bygone era.
 We can imagine that at the end of the story, Marilyn and Jen would come to think the same way after scorning at Judy for being so impressed with the new school.